hhandika/segul/README.md

 segul id --input [a-path/wilcard-to-files]
 ```

-It will generate a text file that contains all the unique IDs across your alignments.
+SEGUL will generate a text file containing all the unique IDs.

 Learn more about getting sample IDs [here](https://github.com/hhandika/segul/wiki/5.-Usages#finding-unique-ids-in-alignments).

 #### Map sample distribution in a collection of alignments

-If you would like to know how the samples distributed across your alignments, you only need to add the `--map` flag when searching for unique IDs.
-It will generate both the unique IDs (in a text file) and the sample distribution in boolean format (save to a csv file).
+If you would like to know how the samples are distributed across your alignments, you only need to add the `--map` flag when searching for unique IDs, which will generate both the unique IDs (in a text file) and the sample distribution in boolean format (saved to a csv file).

 Using a `--dir` (or `-d` in short version):